awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 #### AWS Key ARN Compatibility

-For two ARNs to be compatible :
+For two ARNs to be compatible:

 If the [AWS KMS Configuration](#aws-kms-configuration) designates single region ARN compatibility, then two ARNs are compatible if they are exactly equal.